malcolmlett/training-instrumentation-toolkit/README.md

 ![training overview plot](doc/training-overview-example.png)

-## Docs

-See `doc` folder for Jupiter notebooks with explanation of functionality.

-## Releases
+## Importing

-Not currently published as on official python package.
+The toolkit is not currently published as a python package.

 The following code can be used to import the package into a Jupiter notebook: